How’s your website doing?

 If you want a more robust analytics solution, consider the Analytify plugin.
 This free plugin makes it easy to add Google Analytics to your site, but it also includes a ton of reports and data right in your WP admin.

 If you’re looking to get data inside your WP dashboard, this is probably the best plugin for you.
 There’s a huge amount of different reports and data available to sort through and evaluate your site’s performance.
 In fact, Analytify goes way beyond what other free plugins include.
-There’s social media tracking, mobile device analytics, and geographic reports built-in.
+There’s social media tracking, mobile device analytics, and geographic reports built-in using geolocation tech.

 Like the other plugins included in this list, you can get more advanced options with the premium version of Analytify.
 Some example features include real-time analytics and enhanced eCommerce attribution.